Group Counterfactual Explanations: A Use Case to Support Students at Risk of Dropping Out in Online Education

 Discuss this preprint

-This paper proposes the novel application of group counterfactual explanations to the problem of predicting student at risk of drop-out.
-Our objective is to provide explanations for trying to re-cover the largest number of students with less effort and cost.
-Using group counterfactuals, in-structors and institutions could recover large groups of students with minimal remedial actions.
-For testing it, we have used the well-known public educational OULAD dataset that contains student’s clicks made throughout interaction with online courses.
-We have modified and adapted the only existed algorithm for generating group counterfactual named GROUP-CF. We also used the DICE individual counterfactual algorithm with the K-means clustering method and new op-tions for discovering the most representative counterfactuals for a group of students.
-The results obtained are very promising and they show that our approach can be successfully applied to re-cover 99.3% of students at risk of failing in a shorter time in comparison to traditional individual counterfactuals.
-And although, a group counterfactual proposes to change a greater number of student’s features, the values are lighter and therefore seem easier to apply than the ones obtained with individual counterfactuals.
-This work opens a new line of research in education.
+This paper proposes the novel application of group counterfactual explanations to the problem of predicting students at risk of dropout.
+Our objective is to explain how to recover the largest possible number of students while minimizing effort and cost.
+Using group counterfactuals, instructors and institutions could recover large groups of students with minimal remedial actions.
+For testing, we used the well-known public educational Open University Learning Analytics Dataset (OULAD), which contains students’ clicks made throughout interactions with online courses.
+We modified and adapted the only existing algorithm for the generation of group counterfactuals, named GROUP-CF. We also used the Diverse Counterfactual Explanations (DiCE) individual counterfactual algorithm with the K-means clustering method and new options in discovering the most representative counterfactuals for a group of students.
+The results obtained are very promising; our approach can be successfully applied to recover 99.3% of students at risk of failing in a shorter time in comparison to traditional individual counterfactuals.
+Moreover, although a group counterfactual proposes to change a greater number of students’ features, the values are lighter and therefore seem easier to apply than the ones obtained with individual counterfactuals.
+This work opens up a new line of research in education.